bedla/owasp_top10-2021/owasp-top10-2021-a03-injection/README.md

 # OWASP Top 10 - A03 2021 - Injection

-In this example project we will present two use cases of Injection category from OWASP Top 10.
+In this example project we will present use cases of Injection category from OWASP Top 10.
 For more details you can take a look into OWASP web page here [https://owasp.org/Top10/A03_2021-Injection/](https://owasp.org/Top10/A03_2021-Injection/).

 ## SQL Injection